Annual Conference of the German Association for the Study of British Cultures

 Sarah Back

 Transmedial Storytelling: Ch.N.
-Adichie and Bernadine Evaristo
+Adichie and Bernardine Evaristo

-This dissertation project examines the construction of authorship in the digital realm, exploring Chimamanda N. Adichie and Bernadine Evaristo.
+This dissertation project examines the construction of authorship in the digital realm, exploring Chimamanda N. Adichie and Bernardine Evaristo.
 In particular, my investigations focus on the ways in which Adichie and Evaristo develop and disseminate sociopolitical discourses across different media, thereby establishing their authorial projects.
 In the context of these authors, I understand authorship as a construct extending across literary works, projects and different forms of presence on (digital) media.
 This involves reflections on (inter/trans)-mediality and narrative voice, situated between fiction, autobiography and sociopolitical engagement.
 The question of what techniques these authors employ in constructing and developing these discourses as well as their implications for their respective versions of authorship are addressed.
 Eventually, the body – different versions of body, physical, community and authorial – is of particular relevance for this project, as the body as a medium plays an important role both in constructing and developing these transmedial discourses and their authorship in general.

 This paper will concentrate on a particular aspect in the development of transmedial discourses, namely the blurring of the boundaries between fiction, autobiography, and activism.
-To illustrate this, I will analyse how Bernadine Evaristo challenges the limitations of fiction, by constructing a specific discourse – women of colour in cultural establishments in the west – by almost seamlessly combining her personal narratives, her novel Girl, Woman, Other, as well as sociopolitical discussions in a larger, transnational context in the podcast Gurls Talk and in “Bernardine Evaristo on womanhood: ‘I refuse to be invisible’.”, an article in Net-A-Porter Online.
+To illustrate this, I will analyse how Bernardine Evaristo challenges the limitations of fiction, by constructing a specific discourse – women of colour in cultural establishments in the west – by almost seamlessly combining her personal narratives, her novel Girl, Woman, Other, as well as sociopolitical discussions in a larger, transnational context in the podcast Gurls Talk and in “Bernardine Evaristo on womanhood: ‘I refuse to be invisible’.”, an article in Net-A-Porter Online.

 Bio